AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 ## Retrieving the MBI public key {#retrieve}

 The public key is used to authorize the MBI Linux user.
-In the next section, we'll create the user and import the key.
+In the next section, we create the user and import the key.

 1. Go to **Data &gt; Connections** and click the **Add New Data Source** button.
 1. Click the **MongoDB** icon.
 1. After the MongoDB credentials page opens, toggle the **Encrypted** button to **Yes**.
 This will display the SSH setup form.
 1. The public key is located underneath this form.

-Leave this page open throughout the tutorial - you'll need it in the next section and at the end.
+Leave this page open throughout the tutorial - you will need it in the next section and at the end.

-If you're a bit lost, here's how to navigate through MBI to retrieve the key:
+If you are a bit lost, Here is how to navigate through MBI to retrieve the key:

 ![Retrieving the RJMetrics public key](../assets/MongoDB_Public_Key.gif){:.zoom}

 ## Allow access to the MBI IP address {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
-They are 54.88.76.97 and 34.250.211.151, but it's also on the MongoDB credentials page:
+They are 54.88.76.97 and 34.250.211.151, but it is also on the MongoDB credentials page:

 ![MBI_Allow_Access_IPs.png](../assets/MBI_allow_access_IPs.png)

 ## Creating a Linux user for MBI {#linux}

 **Important!**
  If the `sshd_config` file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to MBI.
-In these cases, it's necessary to run a command like `AllowUsers` to allow the rjmetric user access to the server.
+In these cases, it is necessary to run a command like `AllowUsers` to allow the rjmetric user access to the server.

 This can be a production or secondary machine, as long as it contains real-time (or frequently updated) data.
 You may restrict this user any way you like as long as it retains the right to connect to the MongoDB server.